Pernille Brandenborg: Randers HK

 In 2021 she joined league rivals Randers HK.
 In her first season she was the second choice pivot behind Sidsel Mejlvang.
 When Mejlvang left the team a year later she became first choice.

 København Håndbold

 When Randers HK declared bankruptcy in November 2022, she joined København Håndbold.

-It has been announced that she in the summer of 2025 will join Norwegian team Storhamar Håndball.
+In the summer of 2025 she joined Norwegian team Storhamar Håndball.
+A year later she moved to CSM București.

 Private

 She grew up in Denmark to a Faroese mother and Danish father.
+Danish politician Bjørn Brandenborg is her older brother.